 "For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him."
 (2 Corinthians 5:21)

 "For sin shall not have dominion over you: for ye are not under the law, but under grace."
 (Romans 6:14)

-Under the New Covenant, if God were to hold even one sin against a believer, He would be denying the redemptive work of His Son (The Lamb of God) - who "takes away ALL SIN".
-This is why the popular and accepted practice of using sin to control and condemn believers - is actually a denial of the finished work of Christ at the cross.
+Under the New Covenant, if God were to hold even one sin against a believer, He would be denying the redemptive work of His Son (The Lamb of God) - who "takes away all sin".
+This is why the popular and accepted practice of using sin to control, condemn - and to create fear among believers - is actually a denial of the finished work of Christ at the cross.
 Yet, many churches transform this religious form of denial into a good fundamental Bible teaching.

-When our Heavenly Father promises that He will NO LONGER remember our sins and lawless deeds - the Bible describes it as God's unmerited and undeserved favor called ...
+When our Heavenly Father promises that He will no longer remember our sins and lawless deeds - the Bible calls it ...

 "Therefore, brethren, having boldness to enter the Holiest by the blood of Jesus (or the New Covenant in Christ's blood - Luke 22:20), by a new and living way which he consecrated for us ..."
 (Hebrews 10:19-23 - Clarifications Added)

 In the following reference, Paul uses